• Consultations

 Why Don't Doctors Believe This?

 I've spoken to several doctors over the years about the earlobe crease – including cardiologists.
-The response most gives me is that they don't believe the earlobe crease is a marker for heart disease.
+The response most give me is that they don't believe the earlobe crease is a marker for heart disease.
 Looking at the evidence, I have to wonder why it would not even be considered.
 Even if it is a medical anomaly, it's something people can see for themselves, and because of that, I'd hope doctors might use this as an opportunity to have a conversation with patients about the importance of staying healthy.

 If we accept that blockage of the small blood vessels in the penis are related to erectile dysfunction (ED) and that ED can be an early sign of heart disease, is it possible the same thing might be happening in the small blood vessels of the earlobes?